-As a part of its Local Stakeholder Engagement Programme and plan to promote Offshore Wind in Taiwan, Ørsted committed to launching a Green Energy Scholarship Program (GESP) to support eight Taiwanese students who are enlisted in Taiwanese universities. on their ways to becoming professionals in Taiwan’s offshore wind energy industry each year.
+As a part of its Local Stakeholder Engagement Programme and plan to promote Offshore Wind in Taiwan, Ørsted committed to launching a Green Energy Scholarship Program (GESP) to support eight Taiwanese students who are enlisted in Taiwanese universities or foreign colleges and universities recognized by the Ministry of Education, Taiwan, on their ways to becoming professionals in Taiwan’s offshore wind energy industry each year.

 In its mission to create intercultural opportunities for the next generation of offshore wind professionals, the GESP offers an opportunity, where full-time scholars are welcome to pursue their choice of an undergraduate, master’s, or doctoral degree.
 The scholarship offers each student up to NT$400,000, which may be used towards university tuition, accommodation costs, and personal living expenses.

 The scholarship amount will depend on the academic grade of the applicant: